uttara-tech/drone-vision-navigation/README.md

 # 🚁 UZH-FPV Drone Vision Transformer + IMU Fusion

-**New:** Added an actor–critic RL head on top of the MultiModalViT backbone to enable end-to-end visuomotor control for UZH-FPV drone racing

 **Processing RPG Zurich's drone racing dataset for real-world navigation:**

 This project builds a multimodal visual-inertial representation model on the UZH-FPV dataset using a transformer, with the goal of reusing that representation to initialize a reinforcement-learning policy for gate-conditioned drone racing control.